-Nick is the managing partner of the firm, and has been since the formation of Moore Green in 2001.
+Nick is the managing partner of the firm.
 He trained in London and joined the practice from Ernst & Young.
-Nick is one of the audit principals and is responsible for a widely varied portfolio of clients including solicitors, veterinary practices, agricultural businesses, charities and retailers and specialises in family companies.
+Nick is one of the audit principals and is responsible for a widely varied portfolio of clients including solicitors, veterinary practices, agricultural businesses, charities and retailers.
+He specialises in family companies.
 Nick is also the firm’s corporate finance partner.

-Matthew lives near Sudbury with his wife and their two young children.
-Matthew includes cars, water sport and golf amongst his interests.
+Matthew lives near Sudbury with his wife and their two children.
+He includes cars, water sport and golf amongst his interests.

 Vince joined the Practice in 1988 after graduating from Chelmsford College and became a Partner in April 2011.
-Vince has built up a wide ranging client portfolio from local sole traders to large groups of companies including agricultural businesses, owner managed companies and audits.
-Vince also acts for a number of charitable organisations including Churches and other religious bodies.
+Vince has built up a wide ranging client portfolio from local sole traders to large groups of companies, including agricultural businesses, owner managed companies and audits.
+Vince also acts for a large number of charitable organisations, including Churches and other religious bodies.

-In his spare time he enjoys badminton, swimming, cycling and drawing and occasionally accompanies his daughter horse riding.
-He is an avid comic book fan and has been collecting Marvel comics for over 30 years.
+In his spare time he enjoys swimming, cycling and drawing, and is an avid comic book fan.
+He has been collecting Marvel comics for over 30 years.
 Vince is also a life-long supporter of Watford FC!

 If you would like more information or would like to speak to us direct then call us on 01787 880066.
 Or if you would prefer, ask us a question online.